ravinggenius/ghost-box_model/README.md

    * Appropriate files will be rebuilt into `build` whenever you save
 0. Use `$ gulp -T` to list all available tasks

+## Forking

+Only edit files in `source`.
+All site-specific markup (Google Analytics code, navigation links, copyright notice) is in `source/partials`.
+If you decide to use this theme, please do not modify the theme's copyright notice, though for substantial changes, you may remove it.

 ## Deploying

 You can produce a Zip file that is ready to upload to Ghost(pro) with `$ gulp build; gulp archive`.
 Note that you should take care to manually `build` first.
 This is due to an issue with the `build` command.
 The same issue also prevents reliably running both commands in the same process, so `$ gulp build archive` also doesn't work.
 Hopefully a future version of gulp will obliterate this requirement.